Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Experiments

 \textbf{Datasets and metrics.} We evaluate our method on two standard benchmarks: Places365-LT and ImageNet-LT~\cite{liu2019large}.
 In addition to top-1 accuracy, we report the accuracy on three test subsets according to the number of samples per class: many-shot ($>100$ samples), medium-shot ($20\sim100$ samples), and few-shot ($<20$ samples).
+Detailed information is provided in Appendix~\ref{app:dataset_details}.

 \textbf{Fine-tuning and long-tail learning baselines.} We compare our \ours with the combinations of fine-tuning protocols and long-tailed recognition methods.
-We consider three fine-tuning protocols: 1) Linear Probe ({LP}); 2) End-to-End ({E2E}) fine-tuning; 3) Prompt Tuning ({PT}).
-We compare with five long-tail learning methods: \begin{customitemize}{2mm} \item[1.]
-Standard ERM: We learn the model by standard empirical risk minimization on the long-tailed data. \item[2.]
-Learnable Weight Scaling (LWS)~\cite{kangdecoupling}: We first learn the model by standard ERM, then fix the model and learn to re-scale the magnitude of the classifier using class-balanced sampling. \item[3.]
-Logit Adjustment (LA)~\cite{menonlong}: We first learn the model by standard ERM, then compensates the long-tailed distribution by subtracting a class-dependent offset to the model outputs. \item[4.]
-Balanced Softmax (BS)~\cite{ren2020balanced} modifies the Softmax cross-entropy loss which explicitly accommodate the label distribution shift during optimization. \item[5.]
-BALLAD~\cite{ma2021simple} first fine-tunes the vision-language models via contrastive loss on long-tailed data, then freezes the backbone and finally employs an adapter to enhance the representations of tail classes with re-sampling strategies. \end{customitemize}
+We consider three fine-tuning protocols: 1) Linear Probe ({LP}) 2) End-to-End ({E2E}) fine-tuning; 3) Prompt Tuning ({PT}).
+The three fine-tuning paradigms are introduced in Section~\ref{sec:setup} with details in Appendix~\ref{app:ft}.
+We compare with 5 long-tail learning methods: 1) standard Empirical Risk Minimization (ERM); 2) Learnable Weight Scaling (LWS)~\cite{kangdecoupling}; 3) Logit Adjustment (LA)~\cite{menonlong}; 4) Balanced Softmax (BS)~\cite{ren2020balanced}, and 5) BALLAD~\cite{ma2021simple}, which is designed for VLMs.
+See Appendix~\ref{app:lt_methods} for more details on long-tail baselines.

-\textbf{Implementation Details.} For all combinations of the fine-tuning and long-tail learning baselines, visual backbones are initialized from CLIP-ResNet-50 and all classifiers are initialized by feeding prompt with class names to the text encoder.
-We use SGD for all experiments with a momentum of 0.9 for 50 epochs with batch size of 512.
-The initial learning rate is set to $1.6\times10^{-3}$ which is decayed by the cosine annealing rule.
-To mitigate explosive gradients, we use the warmup learning rate equals to $10^{-5}$ during the first epoch.
-For the sake of fairness in comparison, all hyper-parameters of baselines are carefully searched using grid search on the validation set.
+\textbf{Implementation Details.} For all combinations of the fine-tuning and long-tail learning baselines, visual backbones are initialized from CLIP-ResNet-50 and classifiers are initialized via zero-shot prompting.
+We use SGD for 50 epochs with batch size of 512.
+See Appendix~\ref{app:lt_methods} for further details.